Online Education Pilot Programs

 - Universities have an obligation to test new approaches to delivering education, particularly those regarding the impact of technology on higher education.
 By directly working with multiple online platforms, UT hopes to add to the tools already available to deliver instruction - not replace existing, proven instructional methods.

 - Coursera and edX are nationally recognized for offering massive open online courses or MOOCs.
 However, Tennessee’s pilot programs will not include MOOCs at this time.
-UT hopes to evaluate the platforms’ effectiveness by piloting modules used by large numbers of students, such as first-year studies courses.

 - The primary objective is to evaluate the efficacy of additional teaching platforms and technologies and to use findings to determine future plans.